seqan/sharg-parser/doc/tutorial/parser/index.md

 This is a feature that helps inform users about updates and helps the Sharg project get a rough estimate on which Sharg-based apps are popular.

-See the API documentation of sharg::argument_parser for information on how to configure (or turn off) this feature.
+See the API documentation of sharg::parser for information on how to configure (or turn off) this feature.
 See our [wiki entry](https://github.com/seqan/seqan3/wiki/Update-Notifications) for more information on how it works and our privacy policy.